-Remember it's important to swim the right strokes, in the right way.
+Remember it's important to swim using the right stroke and good technique

-Front crawl is considered the best stroke for people with AS to use.
+Front crawl is considered the best stroke if you have AS.

-Your body position remains extended throughout, including your neck, and the stroke ensures that your spine rotates gently throughout this continuous action.
+Your body position remains extended throughout, including your neck, and your spine rotates gently.

-It is also worth being able to swim some back crawl, which helps with opening the chest and ensures that your shoulders rotate anti-clockwise.
+Do try to include some back crawl in a session.
+This helps with opening the chest and ensures your shoulders rotate anti-clockwise.

-- Butterfly - causes excessive arching of the lower back
+- Butterfly stroke can cause excessive arching of the lower back

-- Breast stroke - puts excessive strain on the neck and lower back AND the leg kick can inflame the hips and pelvis.
+- Breast stroke can putsexcessive strain on the neck and lower back and the leg kick can inflame the hips and pelvis.

 After a few weeks of going swimming a couple of times a week for 30 minute sessions, try to add an extra weekly session.